No Shortage in Oracle ERP Options

 By Steve May, Vice President at Terillium

 There is one certainty within the ecosystem of Oracle: it’s never boring.
 Oracle keeps partners like us on our toes.
 2016 was no exception.
-As expected Oracle continued its push toward the cloud, including the roll out of new modules like Manufacturing Cloud and Supply Chain Cloud.
+As expected Oracle ERP options continued the move toward the cloud, including the roll out of new modules like Manufacturing Cloud and Supply Chain Cloud.
 Not so expected, but intriguing none the less, was the decision on Oracle’s part to purchase NetSuite.

 Terillium has been a long-time partner specialized in Oracle JD Edwards, and in 2016 we had more JDE projects than ever.